-Diane Daniel is a North Carolina-based freelance journalist who writes about travel, the environment, artisans, and activists.
-In the travel realm, she advocates for what she calls preservation travel -- travel that preserves cultures and community, history, buildings, and the environment.
-She blogs about travel and more at www.placeswegopeoplewesee.com.
+Diane Daniel is an American freelance writer and journalist soon to be based in Veldhoven, the Netherlands, with an occasional presence at her North American Headquarters of Indian Rocks Beach, Florida.
+She writes about travel, the environment, artists, activists, and other topics that interest her.
+In the travel realm, she advocates for what she calls preservation travel — travel that preserves cultures and community, history, buildings, and the environment.

 Diane writes for newspapers, magazines, websites and more, including The Boston Globe (her last office job), the New York Times, the Washington Post, National Geographic Traveler, American Craft magazine, and other American (so far!) publications.
 She has spent most of her career on the US East Coast, from Florida to Boston and, most recently, a dozen years in Durham, North Carolina.
 She will relocate to the Netherlands in late September 2014.
 Tot ziens!